Pharkie/scribe/README.md

 > store, restaurants, takeaway, taxis, etc.) will contain BPA.
 When choosing
 > your rolls for this, you should definitely go for BPA-free paper just to be on
 > the safer side - the links provided are for BPA-free paper.
 If you can, go a
-> step further and look for “phenol-free” paper.
+> step further and look for "phenol-free" paper.
 Three types that do not contain
 > BPA or BPS and are competitively priced contain either ascorbic acid (vitamin
 > C), urea-based Pergafast 201, or a technology without developers, Blue4est.